Advocating for Financial Cooperatives

 In today’s regulatory environment, many financial rules are set at the international level.

-World Council’s advocacy efforts have succeeded in reducing regulatory burdens associated with international financial regulatory standards in many areas such as prudential regulation, anti-money laundering, taxation and accounting standards.
+World Council's International Advocacy work has succeeded in reducing regulatory burdens for credit unions in the areas of prudential regulation, anti-money laundering, taxation and accounting standards.

 - Achieving increased Basel III regulatory capital flexibility for cooperative financial institutions from the Basel Committee.

 - Obtaining clearer guidance on correspondent banking anti-money laundering requirements from the Financial Action Task Force.

 - Exempting non-internationally active financial institutions from the Basel Committee’s Interest Rate Risk, External Auditing, and Total Loss Absorbing Capacity rules, among others.

 - Removing unfounded criticisms of co-operative governance from Basel Committee standards.

 - Attaining a “practical expedient” from the International Accounting Standards Board that limits the regulatory burdens of International Financial Reporting Standard 9 (IFRS 9) on smaller financial cooperatives.